raspberrypilearning/mood-board/en/quiz1/question_1.md

   --- feedback ---

-That's right, this code creates two `<div>` with dashed border.
-The first one is wide the second narrow.
+That's right.
+This code creates two `<div>` elements with a dashed border.
+The first one is wide and the second one is narrow.

   --- /feedback ---